Advisory shaped by the people writing the standards

 Typical scope

-• Design generation, enrichment, signing, and distribution pipelines for build and post build contexts.
+- Advise on generation, enrichment, signing, and distribution patterns for build and post build contexts.

-• Expand beyond SBOM into Cryptography Bill of Materials (CBOM), Machine Learning Bill of Materials (ML‑BOM) for artificial intelligence systems, Software as a Service Bill of Materials (SaaS‑BOM), Operations Bill of Materials (OBOM) for runtime environments, and Manufacturing Bill of Materials (MBOM) for hardware.
+- Guide expansion beyond SBOM into Cryptography Bill of Materials (CBOM), Artificial Intelligence Bill of Materials (AIBOM), Software as a Service Bill of Materials (SaaS-BOM), Operations Bill of Materials (OBOM), and Manufacturing Bill of Materials (MBOM).

 Regulatory readiness